-Trauma Informed Drills
+Trauma-Informed Drills

-The district will perform emergency drills in a trauma informed manner.
-This means the district will avoid using tactics in training and drills that may introduce or activate trauma, such as the use of props, actors, simulations, or other tactics intended to mimic a school shooting, incident of violence, or other emergency, or inclusion of developmentally or age-inappropriate content.
+The district will perform emergency drills in a trauma-informed manner.
+Drills conducted during the school day with students present shall be conducted in a trauma-informed, developmentally- and age-appropriate manner, and shall not include props, actors, or simulations or other tactics intended to mimic a school shooting or other act of violence or emergency.
 These drills may inadvertently prompt a negative emotional or psychological response in staff or students because of previous exposure(s) to trauma.